About National Fish and Wildlife Foundation

 Since our creation by Congress in 1984, NFWF has become one of the world’s largest conservation grant-makers.
 We work with both the public and private sectors to protect and restore our nation’s fish, wildlife, plants and habitats.

-NFWF supports conservation efforts in all 50 states, U.S. territories and abroad.
+NFWF supports conservation efforts in all 50 states and U.S. territories.
 Our projects – more than 14,000 since our founding – are rigorously evaluated and awarded to some of the nation’s largest environmental organizations, as well as some of the smallest.
 We neither advocate nor litigate.
-Instead, NFWF focuses on creating connections, getting results, and building a better future for our world.
+Instead, NFWF focuses on bringing all parties to the table, getting results, and building a better future for our world.
 Financial commitments to our conservation mission since our founding now top $2.9 billion.

 How We Work